English

 If you had to convince someone to hire you in 7 seconds, what would you say?
 No, seriously.
 This isn’t a New Age corporate mindfulness technique.
 The average recruiter spends only 7.4 seconds scanning your resume.
 Therefore, having a strong profile on your resume is key.

-As you will be writing a resume with very little experience, or even a resume with no experience whatsoever, it is best to pick the resume objective, and combine describing your study and achievements with setting out your ambitions.
+As you will be writing an entry-level resume with very little experience, or even a resume with no experience whatsoever, it is best to pick the resume objective, and combine describing your study and achievements with setting out your ambitions.

 Answer the following questions with one sentence each to compose it: